 Yulia Bereshpolova

 Have you ever wondered how our brain creates a detailed picture of the world around us?
 It’s an incredible process involving multiple brain regions and a complex network of different classes of neurons constantly communicating to each another.
 Our lab focuses on how these neurons work together and how their communication is enhanced or disrupted depending on the behavioral state when the brain activity shifts from vigilance to inattention and to sleep.
 Toward these goals we use combinations of innovative methods in awake behaving animals.

-Recent publications: Complete list of published work on Google Scholar
+Complete list of published work on ‪Google Scholar

+Yulia Bereshpolova